gigasquid/gigasquid.github.io/source/_posts/2014-06-11-a-taste-of-the-star-programming-language.markdown

 as me, jump on in.
 Here are a few resources to get you going:

 * [Star-Lang Katas](https://github.com/gigasquid/star-lang-katas):
-  Clone the repo.
-It has some example katas along with a shell script to compile and run the star programs.
+  Clone the repo or fork the repos.
+It has a shell script to compile and run the star programs.
 It also has a emacs mode plugin and a reference pdf.
+The most important part is that it has a template of katas ready for your to solve.
+Your challenge: uncomment the assertion and make the code pass.
+My solutions are in the solutions branch when you are done.
+If you finish all of them and want more, consider creating some and submitting a pull request :)

 * I mentioned it earlier, but there is a great overview paper on the language itself